pratiksayanekar/Twitter-Sentiment-Classification-using-Deep-Learning-Algorithms/README.md

 # Instructions to execute this project.

 Setting up filePath variable: <br>
-> Find filePath variable and change the value as per the project location in file system. filePath variable can be found in below files,
+> Find filePath variable and change the value as per the project location in file system. filePath variable can be found in below files, <br>
 - Data_Preprocessing.ipynb <br>
 - Deep_Learning_models.ipynb<br>
 - /utils/basic_utilities.py<br>